benmvp/slides/md/2016-es6-developer-week.md

 - ES5 is the version of JavaScript that most developers are familiar with
   - It's in all of our modern browsers
   - Features: strict mode, JSON, `.map()/.forEach()`, `O.keys()`, property accessors
-- Rest of ES4 features: "Harmony"
+- Rest of ES4 features: "ECMAScript Harmony"

 /////